Ellis Credle: As an illustrator

-Ellis Credle's artwork drew a comparison to Thomas Benton's in terms of "the undulating line, the surface agitation," as well as its "restless energy."
-The artwork in Down Down The Mountain is further praised for an appropriately "rough-hewn, deep-cleft, unfinished quality."
+Ellis Credle's artwork drew a comparison to Thomas Benton's in terms of "the undulating line, the surface agitation", as well as its "restless energy".
+The artwork in Down Down The Mountain is further praised for an appropriately "rough-hewn, deep-cleft, unfinished quality".
 The choices of blue and brown for the artwork and of brown again for the printed text are also noted for imparting a cheerful, individual look.
-The New York Times said in 1934 that Credle's illustrations have "zest and humor and a sympathetic understanding of the mountain country," and the same paper notes in later reviews the "sturdy simplicity" of her work as well as her "easy, fluid style."
+The New York Times said in 1934 that Credle's illustrations have "zest and humor and a sympathetic understanding of the mountain country", and the same paper notes in later reviews the "sturdy simplicity" of her work as well as her "easy, fluid style".

 Credle has also been credited for the historical accuracy of her drawings.
 The setting and the attire of characters in Down Down the Mountain, for example, "present authentic material folk culture" of the Appalachian region around the time of the Great Depression.
 A drawing of the mother making soap while "dressed in the traditional manner" as well as an illustration of the interior of the cabin, supported by a long description, are specifically praised.
 In Credle's retelling of the folk story Big Fraid, Little Fraid, it is said that her "visual presentation is quite authentic... the log cabin, fireplace, rainbarrel and other objects, not mentioned in the text but extending it, are examples..."

 Acclaim was not universal.
-One unimpressed reviewer wrote of her work on Caleb's Luck, "Credle's illustrations... depict the mountain culture but do not extend or interpret the text.
-Her illustrations for her own stories are more successful."
+One reviewer criticised her work on Caleb's Luck, "Credle's illustrations... depict the mountain culture but do not extend or interpret the text.
+Her illustrations for her own stories are more successful".